-According to a study by neurologist and sleep doctor Christopher Winter, our bodies require cool temperatures of around 18’C for sleep as opposed to when we are awake.
-Therefore, that should explain why without an air conditioning, summer weather can leave you extremely uncomfortable at night.
+According to a study by neurologist and sleep doctor Christopher Winter, our bodies require cool temperatures of around 18’C for sleep.
+Therefore, summer weather can leave you extremely uncomfortable at night.

 The Sticking-Your-Feet-Out Technique

-It is in these warmer conditions that you find yourself employing simple tricks when sleeping to try and keep your body cool.
-One common habit, according to a survey, is putting one foot or hand out of the covers when sleeping.
-This trick simply keeps your body temperature cool and regulated.
+In warmer conditions, you employ simple tricks to try and keep cool.
+One common habit is putting one foot or hand out of the covers, which keeps your body temperature cool and regulated.

-The science behind this technique is pretty simple.
-According to an environmental scholar for the National Sleep Foundation, Natalie Dautovich, we need a cool sleeping environment for a good night’s sleep.
-Therefore, we find ourselves sticking out a hand or foot as this helps cool our bodies.
-Heat tends to be dissipated faster through the extremities of the body, which are simply our hands and feet.
+As we need a cool sleeping environment for a good night’s sleep, we find ourselves sticking out a hand or foot to cool our bodies.
+Heat tends to be dissipated faster through our hands and feet.

 Why Legs and Hands?

-But the other question becomes, why not any other body part?
-There is no particular reason why it is specifically the hands or legs, and why it is an easier body part to air out.
-It is obviously easier to air out legs and hands as compared to your stomach or knees!
-Therefore, the extremities are just a convenient choice.
+It's obviously much easier to air out legs and hands as compared to your stomach or knees!
+Therefore, these are just a convenient choice.

-In the end, however, the sticking-your-feet-out technique may not be the ultimate solution for everyone.
-It is, however, an interesting concept and an option that actually works!
-Another trick could be using cool gel pads or pillows to maintain your head and your whole body at optimum temperatures for maximum comfort.
-Remember, sleep is one of the most important aspects of your life and you should take more time to study your sleeping habits and patterns and know what is best for you.
+The sticking-your-feet-out technique may not be the solution for everyone, but it is an option that actually works!
+Another trick could be using cool gel pads or pillows to keep your head and body cool.
+Sleep is one of the most important aspects of your life.
+You should take more time to study your sleeping habits, so you know what's best for you.

 - Glencraft Luxury